 What forms of ordering content are there?
-We know that content of an historical nature which we come across in, e.g., history, religious instruction and in the history of language can be ordered chronologically.
-Actually, this holds for anything occurring in time that we want to present or relate to the children, e.g., a heroic deed, a life story, a hunting story.
+We know that content of a historical nature, which we come across in, e.g., history, religious instruction and in the history of language, can be ordered chronologically.
+This holds for anything occurring in time, which we want to present or relate to the children, e.g., a heroic deed, a life story, a hunting story.
 Such cases naturally can be ordered chronologically.
 Hence, this way of ordering correlates with the narrative method.